-When completing the areas of higher distress section in AMIS, Allocatees should respond to these criteria based on the requirements found in its Allocation Agreement as only some of the criterion might be applicable.
+When completing the Areas of Higher Distress section in AMIS, Allocatees should respond to these criteria based on the requirements found in its Allocation Agreement, as only some of the criterion might be applicable.
 Allocatees are advised to retain all relevant information in support of its decision to invest in such areas.
-Supporting documentation for the areas of higher distress requirement may include: statistical indices of economic distress such as poverty rates, MFI or unemployment rates at the census tract level based upon the Census or American Communities Survey (ACS); materials from other government programs (e.g., HUD Renewal Communities; EPA Brownfields) demonstrating the area qualified for assistance under those programs; etc. Please visit the "Compliance Monitoring and Evaluation" section on the CDFI Fund's website for links to the following sites:
+Supporting documentation for the Areas of Higher Distress requirement may include: statistical indices of economic distress such as poverty rates, MFI or unemployment rates at the census tract level based upon the Census or American Communities Survey (ACS) specified in the Allocation Agreement or other guidance materials; materials from other government programs (e.g., HUD Renewal Communities; EPA Brownfields) demonstrating the area qualified for assistance under those programs; etc. Please visit the "Compliance Monitoring and Evaluation" section on the CDFI Fund's website for links to the following sites: